Contact Site Map

 Male Depression

-Overt depression is visible.
-Covert depression is hidden.
-What you see are the footprints or the defences a man is using to run from it.
-These can be drinking, womanising or becoming isolated.
+As we discussed at the beginning of this page, there are two general descriptions of depression – Overt and Covert.
+Overt depression is visible, covert depression is not.
+What you see are the signs or the defences a man is using to run away from his negative feelings.
+These can be drinking, womanizing, acting aggressively and isolatation.

 Depression is treatable and these men need therapy.
 Unfortunately, covertly depressed men rarely seek help.
 It is almost always others (who persuade them to initiate therapy).